mdn/content/files/en-us/learn_web_development/core/styling_basics/backgrounds_and_borders/index.md

 ## Summary

-We have covered quite a lot here, and you can see that there is quite a lot to adding a background or a border to a box.
-Do explore the different property pages if you want to find out more about any of the features discussed here.
+You can see that there is quite a lot to adding a background or a border to a box.
+Explore the different property pages if you want to find out more about any of the features discussed here.
 Almost every page on MDN has examples for you to play with to enhance your knowledge.

-In the next article, we'll find out how the writing mode of your document interacts with your CSS.
-What happens when the text does not flow from left to right?
+In the next article, we'll learn more about the concept of overflow, which governs what happens when there is too much content to fit inside an element box.

-{{PreviousMenuNext("Learn/CSS/Building_blocks/The_box_model", "Learn/CSS/Building_blocks/Handling_different_text_directions", "Learn/CSS/Building_blocks")}}
+{{PreviousMenuNext("Learn_web_development/Core/Styling_basics/Sizing", "Learn_web_development/Core/Styling_basics/Overflow", "Learn_web_development/Core/Styling_basics")}}